Skip to main content

 • sudden onset of severe pelvic pain, clinically stable and suspected ovarian torsion or ovarian cyst accident (e.g. cyst rupture or bleed)

-• IUCD strings missing and not visible on examination, or IUCD breaks on removal attempt and only a fragment is removed, and the patient presents with symptoms suggestive of possible perforation including cramping pain, discharge, unexplained bleeding.
+IUCD strings missing and not visible on examination, or IUCD breaks on removal attempt and only a fragment is removed, AND in either scenario the patient has symptoms suggestive of possible perforation including cramping pain, discharge, unexplained bleeding.

-• POAC will only facilitate arrangements and fund co-payment for a community ultrasound for the purpose of excluding ectopic pregnancy IF it has been discussed with and approved by a hospital Gynaecologist, AND an appointment can be arranged the same day.
+• POAC will only facilitate arrangements and fund co-payment for a community ultrasound for the purpose of excluding ectopic pregnancy IF it has been discussed with and approved by a hospital Gynaecologist, AND an appointment can be arranged within the required timeframe.

 • Include the name of the recommending clinician with the clinical notes provided to POAC (see HealthPathways: Pain and Bleeding in Early Pregnancy)